PRP or Platelet Rich Plasma

 Top FAQs about Stem Cells:

 A lot of advertisements for stem cells suggest it is perfectly safe with no risk for complications.
 There is no such thing as a medical treatment without risks, side effects, or complications.
 While rare in the medical literature thus far, all studies of stem cells have been too small to definitively say that stem cell injection therapy is completely safe.
 It may eventually come to light that stem cell injection therapy is harmful.
-We do not believe that will happen, and for that reason we are willing to provide the treatment to patients willing to take that small but real risk in hopes that stem cells may bring them some healing and relief.
+We do not believe that will happen, and for that reason we are willing to provide the treatment to patients willing to take that miniscule risk in hopes that stem cells may bring them some healing and relief.

 Other Regenerative Treatment Options